The Pennsylvania Commandery-MOFW

 $ 70 walk-ins (if there is room)

 COAT AND TIE REQUIRED!
-(Mufti or Uniform) The EQUIVALENT FOR LADIES
+(Mufti or Uniform) EQUIVALENT FOR LADIES

-We encourage you to invite spouses, adult children, and friends, especially those that may be eligible to be Hereditary or Veteran Companions, to hear this engaging speaker.
+We encourage you to invite spouses, adult children, and friends, especially those that may be eligible to be Hereditary or Veteran Companions, to hear about American operations in the Horn of Africa and how they relate to the current war with Iran.

 Please fill out and mail the attached reservation form with your cheque, payable to: